 Don't immediately give up on nemesia plants that die back during the heat of summer.
 These plants do hate extreme heat, but if you radically cut them back and keep them well-watered, they often respond by rebounding and producing another flush of flowers in the fall.

-How is the best way to use this plant in the landscape?
+What is the best way to use this plant in the landscape?

 Nemesia is often incorporated into the landscape as an edging plant or ground cover—as well as in mixed borders, woodland plantings, rock gardens, and hanging baskets.